Easiest 3-Day Osaka Itinerary If You’ve Never Visited

 Osaka Castle is probably the most popular site to visit in Osaka.

-It’s a major landmark, and even if you’re not big on historical sites, it’s worth a visit just for the scenery.
+It’s a major landmark, and even if you’re not big on historical sites, it’s worth a visit just for the scenic castle grounds.

-You can stick to the grounds, which are free, or head inside.
+You can stick to the grounds, which is free to walk around, or head inside.
 The castle has several floors of museum exhibits.

-There’s also an outdoor deck at the very top with a great view of the park and city.
+I also visited the outdoor deck at the very top with a great view of the park and city.
+The remaining floors are exhibits and can get quite packed.

 Tickets cost 600 yen ($4 USD).